soluble-io/soluble-mediatools/README.md

 Toolbox for video conversions, transcoding, querying, thumbnailing... wraps around ffmpeg and ffprobe.
-Relies on symfony/process under the hood and generally likes PSR (psr-log, psr-container), php 7.1 strict mode and ensure that substitution is possible when you need to customize (The 'S' of SOLID).
+Relies on symfony/process under the hood and generally likes PSR (psr-log, psr-container), php 7.1 strict mode and ensure that substitution is possible when you need to customize (L in SOLID).

 ## Status

 Not yet 1.0 but what is documented works pretty well ;) Travis runs unit and integration/functional tests to ensure a good experience.
-But this project is young and will ❤️ to meet new contributors !
+But this project is young and would ❤️ to meet new contributors !

 ## Documentation